 The strategies you use to avoid PayPal fees will vary depending on the type of account you have, so I will outline some tips for business and personal accounts.

-However, if you operate a business model that charges your customers for recurring services (i.e. consulting work, subscriptions, coaching), you can save a lot of money simply by altering your payment model.
+However, if you operate a business model that charges your customers for recurring services (i.e. consulting work, subscriptions, coaching), you can save a lot of money simply by altering your payment model and frequency of invoicing.

 For example, if you have customers who are paying you through PayPal on a bi-weekly or even weekly basis for your services, switching to a monthly payment schedule will reduce the number of times you are charged a $0.30 transaction fee.

 Granted, this isn’t much, but if you have a high amount of transactions it can add up to some decent savings.